Taha-hubb/Taha-hubb/README.md

 ## 🌍 About Me

-- From Morocco, moving to Canada 🇨🇦 as a permenant residence
+- Living in Canada 🇨🇦 as a permenant residence
 - I’m building a future as a Life Long Learner
 - Karate enthusiast & swimmer
 - Interested in AI, Data Science, and Tech for Good